Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Confining potential and perturbative framework

 To compute physical quantities of interest, such as the complexity, we use the so-called quenched version, \be \langle O \rangle_q =\left\langle \frac{{\rm tr} \, O e^{-\beta H} }{{\rm tr}\, e^{-\beta H}} \right\rangle_{\vec{v}}\,, \ee where the quantum-mechanical trace is performed first and the ensemble average is taken afterward.
 In this quenched average, the random potential in a given realization is fixed in time during the quantum-mechanical evolution.
 This, for instance, leads to plateau behavior in the presence of the random potential for a given sample.
 After performing the ensemble average, the plateau behavior remains while fluctuations are averaged out.
 This quenched version is the one we consider in this work for any physical observables.
-In \cite{Bak:2025eul}, we checked numerically, for a given random-potential sample, that the geodesic length—identified with the Krylov complexity—exhibits the anticipated behavior: a ramp, a top, a slope, and finally a plateau\footnote{Some related works include~\cite{Saad:2018bqo,Maxfield:2020ale,Lin:2022rbf,Iliesiu:2021ari, Iliesiu:2024cnh,Boruch:2024kvv,Jafferis:2022wez,Miyaji:2024ity,Bak:2025qgs,Miyaji:2025yvm,Miyaji:2025ucp,Akers:2025ynh}. } (see Figure~\ref{fig3}).
+In \cite{Bak:2025eul}, we checked numerically, for a fixed random-potential sample, that the geodesic length, identified with the Krylov spread complexity, exhibits the ramp--top--slope--plateau behavior\footnote{Some related works include~\cite{Saad:2018bqo,Maxfield:2020ale,Lin:2022rbf,Iliesiu:2021ari, Iliesiu:2024cnh,Boruch:2024kvv,Jafferis:2022wez,Miyaji:2024ity,Bak:2025qgs,Miyaji:2025yvm,Miyaji:2025ucp,Akers:2025ynh}.} as shown in Figure~\ref{fig3}.
+Here ``top'' and ``slope'' are schematic labels for the late-time finite-entropy crossover of the spread-complexity (wormhole-length) observable, not additional universal semiclassical phases.
+The slope is controlled by the Heisenberg time, $t_H(E)=2\pi\rho(E)$, and hence $\Delta t_{\mathrm{slope}}=O(t_H)=O(e^{S_0})$, up to non-universal and sample-dependent factors.
+Since this Krylov spread complexity is distinct from the computational/geometric complexity entering Susskind's opacity criterion \cite{Susskind:2015toa}, its decrease during the slope should be understood as relaxation toward the plateau, rather than as evidence for a robust semiclassical firewall.

 In the so-called annealed average, one performs the ensemble average first and then takes the quantum-mechanical trace, \be \langle O \rangle_a = \frac{{\rm tr} \, O \langle e^{-\beta H} \rangle_{\vec{v}} }{{\rm tr}\, \langle e^{-\beta H} \rangle_{\vec{v}} } \,. \ee Due to the averaging over the potential first, the random potential is no longer fixed in time in the path-integral formulation.
 Since the realization of the random potential can change over time, the spectrum becomes effectively continuous and full phase cancellation between different states never occurs.
 Consequently, in this annealed case, the complexity grows linearly in time indefinitely and never reaches a plateau.
 In this work, we do not use the annealed average for any physical observables.